trejan/VMG3925-B10B/README.md

 9. The complete firmware image is bin/brcm963xx/zyxel/ras.bin and should be roughly 28MB.
 Flash it using the web interface of your VMG3925-B10B.

+## Binaries

+Precompiled firmware is on the releases page.

+If you wish to revert to the stock firmware then download it from Zyxel and reflash it using the web interface.

 ## Notes

 The Broadcom SDK configuration menu is a trap.
 The Zyxel firmware doesn't use the SDK configuration in the menu and specifically looks at target/linux/brcm963xx/bcmsdk-416L05-AAVF-config-3.4 instead.
 Any changes made in the menu for the Broadcom SDK will be ignored.